JavaPLT coding conventions

 Java classes should be packaged as a subpackage of edu.rice.cs, to prevent name clashes.
 Each major project should have one top-level package under edu.rice.cs, and then large subcomponents of each should form subpackages under each.
 Current package names:

-When we incorporated DynamicJava as part of our code base, we retained its package names.
+When we incorporated DynamicJava as part of our code base, we retained its package names (beginning with koala.
 We may move it into the edu.rice.cs package hierarchy at a later date.

 Subversion